 On February 10, 2022, Dennis Schröder was traded, along with Enes Freedom and Bruno Fernando, to the Houston Rockets in exchange for Daniel Theis.

-On September 16, 2022, Dennis Schröder signed a one-year, $2.64 million deal with the Los Angeles Lakers for his return to the team.
+On September 16, 2022, Dennis Schröder signed with the Los Angeles Lakers to a one-year deal for his return to the team.

-In 2022, Dennis Schröder led Germany as captain to third place at EuroBasket 2022, earning a spot on the EuroBasket All-Tournament Team.
-The tournament included a win over Greece in the quarterfinals.
+In 2022, Dennis Schröder returned to EuroBasket and led Germany as captain to third place, being named to the EuroBasket All-Tournament Team.
+The run included a win over Greece in the quarterfinals, which had Giannis Antetokounmpo on the roster.
 Schröder averaged team highs of 22.1 points and 7.1 assists per game.

-On January 4, 2023, Dennis Schröder scored 14 of his season-high 32 points in the fourth quarter to lead the Lakers to a 112–109 win over the Miami Heat.
-On January 20, 2023, he put up 19 points, eight rebounds, eight assists, and made a game-winning layup in a 122–121 win over the Memphis Grizzlies.
+On January 4, 2023, Dennis Schröder scored 14 of his season-high 32 points in the fourth quarter to lead the Lakers to a win over the Miami Heat.
+Also, on January 20, 2023, he put up 19 points, eight rebounds, eight assists, and made a game-winning layup in a win over the Memphis Grizzlies.

-On April 11, 2023, in the play-in game against the Minnesota Timberwolves, Dennis Schröder scored 21 points and iced the win with two free throws, clinching the 7th seed in the Western Conference and successfully securing a spot in the 2023 NBA playoffs for the Los Angeles Lakers.
+On April 11, 2023, during their play-in game against the Minnesota Timberwolves, Dennis Schröder scored 21 points, including a clutch tiebreaking corner three-point shot.
+He iced the win with two free throws in overtime, clinching the 7th seed in the Western Conference and successfully securing a spot in the 2023 NBA playoffs.

-On June 30, 2023, Dennis Schröder signed a two-year, $26 million contract with the Toronto Raptors.
+On June 30, 2023, Dennis Schröder signed a two-year contract with the Toronto Raptors.

 On October 25, 2023, Dennis Schröder made his Raptors debut, putting up 22 points and seven assists in a 97–94 win over the Minnesota Timberwolves.

-In February 2024, Dennis Schröder was traded to the Brooklyn Nets alongside Thaddeus Young in exchange for Spencer Dinwiddie.
-On February 10, 2024, Schröder debuted with the Nets, recording 15 points and 12 assists in a win against the San Antonio Spurs.
+On February 8, 2024, Dennis Schröder was traded to the Brooklyn Nets.
+On February 10, Dennis Schröder made his Nets debut, putting up 15 points and 12 assists in a 123–103 win over the San Antonio Spurs.

-In December 2024, Dennis Schröder was traded to the Golden State Warriors with a 2025 second-round pick in exchange for De'Anthony Melton, Reece Beekman and three second-round picks.
+On 15 December 2024, Dennis Schröder was traded to the Golden State Warriors along with a 2025 second-round pick in exchange for De'Anthony Melton, Reece Beekman, and three second-round picks.

 In 2024, after the Nets were eliminated from the playoffs, Dennis Schröder joined FC Germania Bleckenstedt soccer team of the German Landesliga Braunschweig.

-In 2025, Dennis Schröder led Germany to their first European title since 1993 at EuroBasket 2025.
-He scored 16 points and had 12 assists in the final against Turkey.
-He was named the FIBA EuroBasket MVP with averages of 20.3 points, 3.4 rebounds, 7.2 assists, and 0.8 steals, becoming the third German player to win the award.
+At EuroBasket 2025, Dennis Schröder led Germany to victory, securing their first European title since 1993.
+In the final, he scored 16 points and contributed 12 assists, leading Germany to an 88–83 win over Turkey.
+Schröder was named FIBA EuroBasket MVP, averaging 20.3 points, 3.4 rebounds, 7.2 assists and 0.8 steals.
+He became the third German player to win the award, after Chris Welp in 1993 and Dirk Nowitzki in 2005.

 Basketball is a team sport played on a rectangular court...